Zildj1an/birding/CONTRIBUTING.md

 We're still working on this section.
 Please check it soon for more information.

 ### Code of conduct
-We follow the terms of the Covenant Code, a code of conduct writen for open source projects and distributed under a MIT License.
+We follow the terms of the Covenant Code, a code of conduct written for open source projects and distributed under a MIT License.
 You can read it in the [CODE_OF _CONDUCT.md](CODE_OF_CONDUCT.md) file.

 In any case, be nice!